telecasteren/foodiegram/ReadMe.md

 You will see this in the console outcome:</br>
 _Server is running on http://localhost:5500_

-Now, open it in your preferred browser window and get to testing!
+Now, open it in your preferred browser and get to testing!

 **Alternatively, run _only_ Tailwind**